 Belfast’s transgender community is well served by the Belfast Trans Resource Centre (BTRC), a community space and hub that has regular game nights and provides a safe space.
 Another important resource in Belfast is the Rainbow Project, which helps deal with reporting homophobic and transphobic hate crimes and provides sexual health support without judgement.

 Belfast is also home to a thriving religious queer scene; visit a packed service at queer Christian church Spectrum to hear parishioners discuss their experiences of coming out alongside their devotion to religion.
 Grab a bite to eat afterwards; parishioner Nicole says that “one of my favourite places to go with my girlfriend is the Christian-run Dock Cafe.”
-Operating under the motto “come as you are”, the café is an ideal place to go for a daytime date without fearing judgement.
-Instead of set prices, donations are accepted for hot drinks and food, and there’s a tranquil prayer garden at the back.
+The café is an ideal place to go for a daytime date without fearing judgement.
+Instead of set prices, donations are accepted for hot drinks and food and there’s a tranquil prayer garden at the back.